h2r/burlap_rosbridge/README.md

 	//optionally, uncomment the below so that you can see the received state printed to the terminal
 	//env.setPrintStateAsReceived(true);

-	//create a domain wrapper of the environment so that wrapped domain's actions go to
-	//to the environment, rather than the normal GridWorld action simulator code.
-	DomainEnvironmentWrapper envDomainWrapper = new DomainEnvironmentWrapper(domain, env);
-	final Domain envDomain = envDomainWrapper.generateDomain();

 	//create a random policy for control that connects to the environment wrapped domain Policy randPolicy = new Policy.RandomPolicy(envDomain);

-	//begin behavior for 100 steps (200 seconds) randPolicy.evaluateBehavior(env.getCurState(), new NullRewardFunction(), 100);
+	//begin behavior in the environment for 100 steps (200 seconds) randPolicy.evaluateBehavior(env, 100);

 }